martin-henz/martin-henz/_posts/2022-04-17-ece-in-stages.md

 ## Thanks

 Thanks to Julie Sussman for pointing out several inaccuracies and typos.
-Thanks to Jerry Sussman for guiding me towards evaluators that are naturally tail-recursive.
+Thanks to Jerry Sussman for guiding me patiently towards evaluators that are naturally tail-recursive.